 As we age, our bodies produce less collagen.
 Supplementing with a high-quality, organic collagen powder is an excellent way of ensuring you have optimal levels of collagen.
-One of the best collagen supplements on the market is Organic Bone Broth Collagen.
-This concentrated collagen powder provides 15 grams of collagen per scoop.
+One of the best collagen supplements on the market is Multi Collagen Protein.
+This concentrated collagen powder provides 9 grams of collagen per scoop.

 Support the Liver and Bile